-Society for Science & the Public (Society) is a non-profit organization based in Washington, DC.
+Society for Science & the Public (the Society) is a non-profit organization based in Washington, DC.
 The Society has run the Science Talent Search for more than 7 decades, including the application process, judging, finalist week in Washington DC, processing awards, and keeping in touch with alumni.
-Society works actively with Regeneron Pharmaceuticals, Inc., the generous title sponsor for the program beginning in 2016.
+The Society works actively with Regeneron Pharmaceuticals, Inc., the generous title sponsor for the program beginning in 2016.

-Society for Science & the Public (Society) has administered the Science Talent Search since its inception in 1942, first in partnership with Westinghouse, then with Intel Corporation 1998-2016, and now in partnership with Regeneron.
-Society is a nonprofit membership organization dedicated to public engagement in scientific research and education.
+Society for Science & the Public (the Society) has administered the Science Talent Search since its inception in 1942, first in partnership with Westinghouse, then with Intel Corporation 1998-2016, and now in partnership with Regeneron.
+The Society is a nonprofit membership organization dedicated to public engagement in scientific research and education.

 Who can enter the Regeneron Science Talent Search (Regeneron STS)?